ensanguine2279/sctp-aie-m3-assignment/README.md

 `EXPOSE 10000`: Exposes that the containerized application on port 10000.

-`ENTRYPOINT ["java", "-jar", "app.jar"]`: Defines the default command that runs when the container starts up, launching your Spring Boot app.
+`ENTRYPOINT ["java", "-jar", "app.jar"]`: Defines the default command that runs when the container starts up, launching the Spring Boot app.